goldentroll/learn-htmlcss/project-html-e1-semantic-web/README.md

 # Project HTML E1 Semantic Web

-To code this project you need to know :
-Why use Semantic HTML?
+Topics : Why use Semantic HTML?
 , Header and Nav
 , Main and Footer
 , The Aside Element
 , Figure and Figcaption
 , Audio and Attributes
 , Video and Embed

-If you are not familier with them download Learn HTML eBook from (https://codingwithbasir.com/learn-html)

 ## Project Title: OnePage Website